Do I need to write backwards? No. The specially designed camera flips your image.

 How do I get rid of ink flakes that fall when I erase the board?
 The special properties of neon dry erase ink causes erased ink flakes to “clump” more than standard dry erase markers, sometimes dirtying one’s workspace.
 However, this clumping is preferred as it causes ink particles to fall rather than remaining in the air like standard dry erase particles do.
 Use a rag or small handheld vacuum to occasionally clean your workspace of fallen ink flakes.

-Does eGlass work with PC, Mac and Chromebook?
+Does the eGlass software work with PC and Mac computers?
 Yes.
-PC and Mac versions of the eGlassFusion software are available for download from the eGlass Academy webpage.
-Chromebook users can use the “HoverCam for Chrome” software found on the Chrome Webstore.
+PC and Mac versions of the eGlassFusion software are available for download from the eGlass Support webpage.

 Where do I find the software?
-The software can be downloaded from the eGlass Support webpage (www.geteglass.com/support)
+The software can be downloaded from the eGlass Support webpage at https://www.eglass.io/support.

 Do I have to use the eGlass software?
 No, you can use eGlass as a USB camera when using other camera softwares (like Zoom, for example), but the eGlassFusion software adds several features and functionalities that other software don’t (For example, the Snapshot and Recording buttons found on the eGlass control panel are only functional when using eGlassFusion software.)